rpreiner/tam/README.md

 Use the mousewheel to zoom in or zoom out and click-and-drag to pan the viewport.

 ### Use your own GEDCOM file
+After [downloading and installing python](https://www.python.org/downloads/) you can use the command line script ged2json.py to convert a GEDCOM file into a JSON file:
+	python ged2json <GEDCOM file> <JSON file>
+In order only to have valid JSON entries for TAM the GEDCOM records will be filtered.
+Records that do not state at least a year of birth as well as parents or children are obmitted.

-After [downloading and installing python](https://www.python.org/downloads/) you can use the command line script ged2json.py to convert a GEDCOM file into a JSON file.
-With this JSON file you can replace the file MA.json in the data directory.
-Then just reload index.htm in order to see the persons from the GEDCOM file.
+Use the generated JSON file to replace the file MA.json in the data directory.
+Then just reload index.htm in your browser in order to see the persons from the GEDCOM file.
 Since TAM only is a demonstration the performance and the user experience can decrease dramatically when using files with too many records in them.